runpod/docs/docs/serverless/get-started.md

 ## What you'll learn

-This tutorial will teach you how to:
+In this tutorial you'll learn how to:

 - Set up your development environment.
 - Create a handler file.